 Regulation: 26B Fabric performance values for new dwellings (applicable to Wales only)

-Comment: The systems can contribute to satisfying these Regulations.
-See sections 6.1 and 6.2 of
+Comment: The systems can contribute to satisfying these Regulations; however, compensating fabric/services measures may be required.
+See sections 6.1 and 6.2 of this Certificate.

 The Building (Scotland) Regulations 2004 (as amended)